loneicewolf/debian_vm_install/all_in_one.md

+NOTE THIS IS NOT DONE

+will be errors.

 (In)secure Debian VM Install

 - :warning:  (this guide will omit all the vm steps etc. it' will only include the OS install)